 S. intercalatum: Central and West Africa

 Humans are the main reservoir of infection.
 Dogs, cats, rodents, pigs, horses, and goats are reservoirs for S. japonicum, and dogs are reservoirs for S. mekongi.
-The disease may be imported in travelers and immigrants from endemic areas, but transmission does not occur within the US and Canada.
+Transmission of these species does not occur within the US (including Puerto Rico) and Canada, but the disease may be present in travelers and immigrants from endemic areas.

-Adult worms live and copulate within venules of the mesentery (typically S. japonicum and S. mansoni) or bladder (typically S. haematobium—see Figure: Simplified Schistosoma life cycle.).
-Some eggs penetrate the intestinal or bladder mucosa and are passed in stool or urine; other eggs remain within the host organ or are transported through the portal system to the liver and occasionally to other sites (eg, lungs, CNS, spinal cord).
+Adult Schistosoma worms live and copulate within venules of the mesentery (typically S. japonicum and S. mansoni) or bladder (typically S. haematobium).
+Some eggs penetrate the intestinal or bladder mucosa and are passed in stool or urine; other eggs remain within the host organ or are transported through the portal system to the liver and occasionally to other sites (eg, lungs, central nervous system, spinal cord).
 Excreted eggs hatch in freshwater, releasing miracidia (first larval stage), which enter snails.
-After multiplication, thousands of free-swimming cercariae are released.
+After multiplication, thousands of free-swimming, forked-tailed cercariae are released.

-Cercariae penetrate human skin within a few minutes after exposure and transform into schistosomula, which travel through the bloodstream to the liver, where they mature into adults.
-The adults then migrate to their ultimate home in the intestinal veins or the venous plexus of the GU tract.
+Cercariae penetrate human skin within a few minutes after exposure.
+When they penetrate the skin, they lose their forked tail and transform into schistosomula, which travel through the bloodstream to the liver, where they mature into adults.
+The adults then migrate to their ultimate home in the intestinal veins or the venous plexus of the genitourinary tract.

-Eggs appear in stool or urine 1 to 3 mo after cercarial penetration.
+Eggs appear in stool or urine 1 to 3 months after cercarial penetration.

 Chronic schistosomiasis results primarily from host responses to eggs retained in tissues.
 Early on, intestinal mucosal ulcerations caused by S. mansoni or S. japonicum may bleed and result in bloody diarrhea.
 As lesions progress, focal fibrosis, strictures, fistulas, and papillomatous growths may develop in the intestine.

-Granulomatous reactions to eggs of S. mansoni and S. japonicum in the liver usually do not compromise liver function, but they may cause fibrosis and cirrhosis, which can lead to portal hypertension and subsequent hematemesis due to esophageal varices.
+Granulomatous reactions to eggs of S. mansoni and S. japonicum in the liver usually do not compromise liver function, but they may cause fibrosis and cirrhosis, which can lead to portal hypertension, resulting in splenomegaly, and esophageal varices.
+Esophageal varices may bleed, causing hematemesis.

 With S. haematobium, ulcerations in the bladder wall may cause dysuria, hematuria, and urinary frequency.
 Over time, chronic cystitis develops.
 Strictures may lead to hydroureter and hydronephrosis.
-Papillomatous masses in the bladder are common, and squamous cell carcinoma may develop.
-Blood loss from both GI and GU tracts frequently results in anemia.
+Papillomatous masses in the bladder are common, and squamous cell carcinoma of the bladder may develop.
+Blood loss from both gastrointestinal and genitourinary tracts frequently results in anemia.

-Secondary bacterial infection of the GU tract is common, and persistent Salmonella septicemia may occur with S. mansoni.
+Secondary bacterial infection of the genitourinary tract is common, and persistent or recurrent Salmonella septicemia may occur.
 Several species, notably S. haematobium, can cause genital disease in both men and women, resulting in numerous symptoms including infertility.
 Neurologic complications can occur even in light Schistosoma infections.
 Eggs or adult worms lodged in the spinal cord can cause transverse myelitis, and those in the brain can produce focal lesions and seizures.

 Stool or urine (S. haematobium, occasionally S. japonicum) is examined for eggs.
 Repeated examinations using concentration techniques may be necessary.
 Geography is a primary determinant of species, so a history of exposure should be communicated to the laboratory.
 If the clinical picture suggests schistosomiasis but no eggs are found after repeated examination of urine or feces, intestinal or bladder mucosa can be biopsied to check for eggs.

-Depending on the antigens used, serologic tests may be sensitive and specific for infection, but they do not provide information about worm burden, clinical status, or prognosis.
+Depending on the antigens used, serologic tests may be sensitive and specific for infection, but they do not provide information about worm burden, clinical status, or prognosis and do not distinguish active from resolved infection.
+If patients are not residents of endemic areas, serologic tests should be done ≥ 6 to 8 weeks after the last exposure to fresh water to allow time for maturation of the schistosomes into adults and for development of antibodies to them.

-Scrupulously avoiding contact with contaminated freshwater prevents infection.
+Scrupulously avoiding contact with contaminated fresh water prevents schistosomiasis.

-Freshwater used for bathing should be boiled for at least 1 min and then cooled before bathing.
+Fresh water used for bathing should be boiled for at least 1 minute and then cooled before bathing.
 However, water that has been held in a storage tank for at least 1 to 2 days should be safe without boiling.

 People who are accidentally exposed to possibly contaminated water (eg, by falling into a river) should vigorously dry off with a towel to attempt to remove any parasites before they penetrate the skin.